EddyLuten/bhreia.com/docs/adventures/blue-skies/places/survivors-camp.md

     *The crowd boos and is angry.*

-    If you have any further questions, don't hesistate to reach out to me.
+    If you have any further questions, don't hesistate to come to me.
+My tent is always open.
 Thank you.

 He climbs down the podium and walks towards a big tent bearing the [[au]] logo, then disappears inside.